Josef Král

-Josef Král (born 15 June 1990 in Dvůr Králové nad Labem) is a professional racing driver from the Czech Republic.
+Josef Král (born 15 June 1990 in Dvůr Králové nad Labem) is a professional racing driver from the Czech Republic and current Formula 1 commentator on Czech TV station Nova Sport 5.

 Career

 Karting & early career

 Král began his motorsport career in karting back in 1998, and during the following seven years he achieved notable success, winning the Czech Republic ICA Junior title in 2003 and the Czech ICA 100 Championship the following year, as well as numerous other titles.

 In 2005, Král made his Formula Racing debut, finishing third in the Czech Formula 1400 series.

 Formula BMW

 In 2006, Král made the step up to Formula BMW, competing in the German ADAC series.
 Driving for Micánek Motorsport, he scored forty points during the year to be classified in twelfth place.
 At the end of the year, Král switched to Josef Kaufmann Racing to contest the Formula BMW World Final, held in Valencia.
 He originally finished as runner-up to team-mate Christian Vietoris, but was subsequently disqualified from the race.

 Král continued in Formula BMW for 2007, this time switching to the UK series with Räikkönen Robertson Racing.
 He scored a total of thirteen podium places in eighteen races, including six wins, to finish as runner-up to Swede Marcus Ericsson.
 He also took part in two Formula BMW ADAC races, taking a single podium position.

 Král once again took part in the end-of-season Formula BMW World Final in Valencia, this time driving for Mücke Motorsport.
 Again, he finished second on the road behind team-mate Philipp Eng, but was disqualified for a technical infringement.